MohamedWalid70/Tasky-project/README.md

 - 🔍 **Search**: Instantly find tasks by title or status keywords.
 - 🗂️ **Status Tracking**: Mark tasks as `Pending`, `In Progress`, or `Completed` to reflect progress.
 - 📊 **Group by Status or Date**: Organize and view tasks grouped by their current status or due date for clearer planning.
-- ✅ **Track Finished Tasks**: View the number and percentage of tasks marked as completed to track productivity.
+- ✅ **Track Finished Tasks**: View the tasks marked as completed to track productivity.
-- 📈 **Generate Task Report**: View a report screen that summarizes all tasks by status using a table or chart (e.g., Pie Chart or Bar Graph).
+- 📈 **Generate Task Report**: View a report screen that summarizes all tasks by status using a chart (e.g., Pie Chart).
+- 📧 **Email Verification**: Upon user registration, an email is sent with a unique code or confirmation link.
+The user must verify their email before gaining full access to the system.

 ---